 Ideally, both the RHS and the Halawa Shaft(s) will be utilized as pumping points for the aquifer test, which will require a high level of cooperation with the Pearl Harbor PWC and the BOWS.
-During the first test the RHS will be pumped at approximately 6 mgd and 16 mgd for durations agreed up on by consultation.
-The Halawa Shaft will remain shut down during RHS pumping test.
+During the first test the RHS will be pumped at approximately 6 million gallons per day (mgd) and 16 mgd for durations agreed upon by consultation.
+The Halawa Shaft will remain shut down during the RHS pumping test.
 During the second pumping test the opposite will occur.
 The Halawa Shaft will be pumped at rates and durations agreed upon during consultation and the RHS will remain off.
-This will help assess the effectiveness of the Halawa Valley Fill as a protective barrier to prevent RHFS contamination from being captured by the Halawa Shaft.
+This will help assess the effectiveness of the Halawa Valley Fill as a protective barrier to prevent RHSF contamination from being captured by the Halawa Shaft.